 - Broken Aesop:

 - A broken aesop is featured the episode where Vivian teaches Black History at Bel-Air Academy, in which Will and Carlton are the only two black students in their class.
-Will is reprimanded for thinking that he would just ease himself through the class, but it turns out that Vivian gave more work to him and Carlton because they were black.
+Will is reprimanded for thinking that he would just ease himself through the class, but it turns out that Vivian has been giving more work to him and Carlton because they are black.

 - A third one is "All Guts, No Glory", in which Will quits a Western Philosophy class in college because he thinks it will be too hard for him.
-The moment after he dismisses Will from the class, the professor changes into a total different person, one who Will starts to like.
+The moment after he dismisses Will from the class, the professor changes into a totally different person, one whom Will starts to like.
 Will is reprimanded for quitting the class too soon, but nobody seems to care about how wrong and weird it was that the professor changed his personality like that.

 - Brutal Honesty: Happens after Will and Carlton come clean about things they did to each other.Will: Uh, Aunt Viv, in keeping with this whole honesty thing, this oatmeal kinda tastes like drywall with raisins in it.
 And Uncle Phil, you shouldn't wear silk no more, because it's like, when big people wear silk—